 WHY TAILINGS MANAGEMENT MATTERS

-Effective and responsible tailings management is critical to mining safely, protecting people and the environment, and maintaining social license to operate.
 We strive to continuously manage, enhance, and innovate our tailings system in a manner that minimizes impacts to stakeholders and the environment.
-We recognize the potential failure of a TSF at any of our mining operations could cause severe or catastrophic damage that could result in loss of life, property damage or environmental harm.
-Using appropriate management approaches and technologies, we operate with a bias for action by quickly identifying and addressing issues to prevent and mitigate potential impacts at our TSFs.
+We recognize the potential failure of a tailings storage facility (TSF) at any of our mining operations could cause severe or catastrophic damage that could result in loss of life, property damage, or environmental harm.
+Using appropriate management approaches and technologies, we operate with a bias for action by aiming to quickly identify and address issues at our TSFs.

 OUR TAILINGS MANAGEMENT JOURNEY TO DATE